BCGardner/snn-classifier/README.md

 where the argument `-s` specifies the number of randomly-oriented scanlines used to encode the digit.

+Supervised training of feedforward, multilayer SNNs may be found under 'projects/softmax-classifier'.
+This project demonstrates how datasets containing real-valued features can be transformed into spatiotemporal spike patterns, suitable for processing in SNNs.
+This project also applies backpropagation to training SNNs to classify datasets based on first output spiking, within just a few 10's of ms. Examples include classifying the benchmark iris and wisconsin datasets (`stratified_kfold.py`), MNIST when digits are encoded as spike latencies (`mnist_latencies.py`), MNIST when efficiently encoded using scanlines (`mnist_scan.py`) and also experimental work examining radon transformations for dimensionality reduction (`mnist_radon.py`).

 ## License
 Code released under the GNU General Public License v3.